litepresence/extinction-event/README.md

 	will exit to terminal from either script ending all processes

-VISIT litepresence.com for machine optimized algorithms
+Visit litepresence.com for machine optimized algorithms
 ========================================================

 	using elitist bred quantum particle swarms I run hundreds of thousands of backtests to optimize algorithms